blat-blatnik/The-Last-Assignment/README.md

 ## World Map

 The map of the first floor university building.
 An ASCII version of this map is provided in game.
-If you want to see the full map, including the locations of every item and enemy have a look at the [cheat map](https://github.com/blat-blatnik/The-Last-Assignment/tree/master/guides).. cheater..
+If you want to see the full map, including the locations of every item, enemy, and secret have a look at the [cheat map](https://github.com/blat-blatnik/The-Last-Assignment/tree/master/guides).. cheater..

 <p align="center">
   <img src="/guides/map.png"/>